A simple virtual element-based flux recovery on quadtree

 \subsection{Discretization and notations}

-Given a shape-regular rectangular partition $\mathcal{T} = \{K\}$ of $\Omega$, $\beta := \beta_K$ is assumed to be a piecewise, positive constant with respect to $\mathcal{T}$.
+If $\Omega$ is not a rectangle, $u$ is extended by 0 to an $\widetilde{\Omega}$ that is rectangular, therefore without loss of generality, we assume $\Omega$ is partitioned into a shape-regular $\mathcal{T} = \{K\}$ with rectangular elements, and $\alpha := \alpha_K$ is assumed to be a piecewise, positive constant with respect to $\mathcal{T}$.
 The weak form of problem \eqref{eq:model} is then discretized in a tensor-product finite element space as follows,

 in which the standard notation is opted. $(\cdot,\cdot)_D$ denotes the inner product on $L^2(D)$, and $\norm{\cdot}_D:=\sqrt{(\cdot,\cdot)_D}$, with the subscript omitted when $D= \Omega$.
 The discretization space is